ingo/ingo.github.io/_recipes/mint_scented_carrot_fennel_puree.md

 ---
 category: Sides
-description: "A delightful carrot pur\xE9e with a hint of mint and fennel.
-This isn't\
+description: "A delightful carrot pur\xE9e with a hint of mint and fennel."
-  \ just carrot pur\xE9e, but it's mostly carrots.
-Adjust the amount of butter and\
-  \ cream to suit, or substitute with milk if you're feeling health-conscious."
 image: mint_scented_carrot_fennel_puree.jpg
 size: 4 servings
 time: 30 minutes
 title: "Mint-Scented Carrot-Fennel Pur\xE9e"
 ---

+This isn't just carrot purée, but it's mostly carrots.
+Adjust the amount of butter and cream to suit, or substitute with milk if you're feeling health-conscious.

 ### Ingredients